Altruan-flows/pyweclapp/src/README.md

                 entity -> overwirtes the starting dictionary (Optional)

 This will create the templates for the weclappclass as well as a init file. if you need supproperties make sure the example entity contains example of this.
 Oherwhise it will only be an enpty list without model
 #### CATION may overwrite existing files -> choose an empty directory

 # CustomAttributes
 when working with customAttribes a way of nameing them is important.
 However the ids vary form system to system the CAT classes (CustomATtributes) will generate the a classtemplate like in examples. ater that the attributes will be accessable with their weclappSystemNames with suggesions selectableElements will also be parsed. use bracets in description to choose a different system Name e.g.: "this is a selectable - Option (MySelectableOption)" -> Name will be "MySelectableOption" otherhwise invalid characters will be removed and a "X" will be added if the startincharacter is invalid

 #### CAUTION this may overwrite changes you made in your module.
 #### Setup Example
-    from pyWeclapp.customAttributes import CAT_Generator
+    from pyweclapp.customAttributes import CAT_Generator
     # specify your wish directory.
-    CAT_Generator(entityName="ticket", entityId="74344116", targetDirectory="util/customAttributes")
+    CAT_Generator(entityName="ticket", entityId="74344116",

-#### Usage Example
-    from yourTaregtDirectory import CAT
-    citty = CAT() # initialises all attributes that are paresed so far citty.exampleAttribute.id # "1234"
-    citty.exampleAttribute.valueName # selectedValues
-    citty.exampleAttribute.MySelectableOption # "5678"
+    targetDirectory="util/customAttributes")

 #### if you only need attribtes for specific entity please use the more specific and lightweight subclasses like cat_SalesOrder

 # weclappDoc
 ### allows you to upload, download or modify documents
-it autosets a description (DocDescription class) in json format to make documents identifiable via code
+it autosets a description (DocDescription class) in json format to make documents identifiable via code.

 ### DocManager(entityName, entityId)
     -> get all documents of a entity: .getDocuments() -> Upload a file -> .uploadFile()